aimeos/aimeos-docs/src/config/controller-jobs/product-export.md

 )

 * Type: array - List of domain names
-* Since: 2018.07
+* Since: 2019.02

-Products consist not only of the base data but also of texts, media files, prices, attrbutes and other details.
-Those information is associated to the products via their lists.
+Catalogs consist not only of the base data but also of texts, media and other details.
+Those information is associated to the product via their lists.
 Using the "domains" option you can make more or less associated items available in the template.

 See also:

-* controller/jobs/product/export/sitemap/container/options
-* controller/jobs/product/export/sitemap/location
 * controller/jobs/product/export/sitemap/max-items
-* controller/jobs/product/export/sitemap/max-query
-* controller/jobs/product/export/sitemap/changefreq

 ## hidden